attestate/crawler/docs/source/index.rst

 * **Modular:** :ref:`Extract, Transform and Load <extract-transform-load>` stage separation makes composing simple components into complex workflows possible.
 Stages are reunnable to recover errors.
-* **Embedded:** Unlike Graph Protocol, attestate's crawler does not have a separate server process.
-It can directly write to self-contained databases like LevelDB or sqlite.
+* **Embedded:** Unlike Graph Protocol, Attestate's Crawler does not have a separate server process.
+It writes directly to `LMDB
+  <http://www.lmdb.tech/doc/>`_, an embedded database that can be read-from
+  thread-safely at any time.
 * **Batteries-included:** Support for Ethereum, IPFS, Arweave, GraphQL and rate-limit pooling for Infura and Alchemy.

-Attestate's crawler is created to build a web3 of peer to peer applications.
+Attestate's Crawler is created to build a web3 of peer to peer applications.

 Comparison
 ----------